 Alongside the tips above, the best thing you can do for damaged hair is introduce masks and treatments to your regime.
 With the right treatment, you can restore your hair and bring it back to its former glory!

-The Nexxus Keraphix Keratin Hair Gel Treatment for Damaged Hair is a powerful treatment designed to bring damaged hair back from the brink.
-The same formula is also available in the nourishing Nexxus Keraphix Keratin Hair Mask, perfect for adding a hit of moisture and protein to fried bleached hair.
+The Nexxus Keraphix Keratin Hair Mask is a nourishing mask that is perfect for adding a hit of moisture and protein to fried bleached hair.

 Using Nexxus’ advanced knowledge of proteomics, our experts have developed our innovative PROTEINFUSION blend that’s found in both hair treatments.
 They contain the ideal balance of keratin and black rice protein to bring strength back to your strands and repair damage inside the hair shaft.